NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 Enforcement and Penalties

-- The ALE Division (Alcohol Law Enforcement) would regulate the industry
+- The ALE Division (Alcohol Law Enforcement) would have regulated the industry

 - Sale to anyone under 21: Class 2 misdemeanor